mallamsiddiq/XML-Trading-chart/ReadMe.md

 2. **Mixed Graph:**
    - Our dashboard employs a mixed graph representation that combines bars and lines.
 This dynamic visual approach effectively showcases a trader's trading journey and their transaction growth.

-## Data Seeding and Initialization:
+## 🌱Data Seeding and Initialization:

 1. **Docker Setup:**
    - To ensure the accessibility and ease of running the application, we've implemented Docker containers.
 To get started, one can execute the following command: `docker-compose up --build`.
 This simple step allows the application to be accessed at `http://localhost:8000/`.